Cost Sharing in Two-Sided Markets: Approximately Efficient Mechanism

 \subsection{Approximate Welfare Algorithm}

 In this section, we present \textsc{approx-welfare-alg}, which outputs a convex combination of integral solutions that is precisely $x^*/\gamma$ with $x^*$ the fractional optimal solution to \textsc{primal}.
-The algorithm relies largely on the corresponding algorithm of \cite{LS05}, which we call \textsc{lottery-alg} and use as a black box.
+We study two different settings.
+One is for general cost functions when we treat the capacity constraint of sellers as a constant.
+The other setting is when the cost functions are super additive.